Skip to content

 Requesting an interactive node

 Requesting an interactive node is part of this course and is described here.
-This is done by requesting an interactive node from the SLURM scheduler.
+This is done by requesting an interactive node from the Slurm scheduler.

 Each node contains several CPU/GPU cores, RAM and local storage space.